20518 - CITIES, CULTURAL TOURISM AND URBAN LIFE

 Go to class group/s: 31

-More than half of the world’s population lives in cities where various social, economic, political and cultural functions interact to create unique urban environments.
-In this global urbanization process, the role of cultural, recreational and tourism activities is more and more emphasized.
-As a matter of fact, cities catalyze cultural innovation and are among the fastest growing tourism destinations worldwide, however this does not happen without side effects.
-In addition, the high competition among cities to attract tourist flows and capitalize on tourism spending requires that decision makers adopt effective strategies and calls for community engagement.
-The aim of the course is to analyze and understand the vital, and in some cases controversial, relationship between cities, culture, and tourism and to acquire specific competencies and tools to develop tourism in urban areas.
+We live in the 'Urban Century' and cities are places where various economic, social, cultural, and environmental issues interact.
+Although tourism is frequently viewed as less important to cities than other economic activities, it has played a major role in the development and redevelopment of cities around the globe.
+Within this context, the role of cultural, recreational and tourism activities for contemporary cities and urban life needs to be sized and understood.
+As a matter of fact, cities catalyze cultural and social innovation and are among the fastest growing tourism destinations worldwide.
+The high competition among cities to attract tourist flows and capitalize on tourism spending requires that decision makers adopt effective strategies of destination management and branding and calls for community engagement and smart approaches.
+In addition, the growing relevance of urban places as tourism destinations may have side effects and, in any case, it has implications in terms of urban management and planning.
+The mission of the course is to analyze the vital, and in some cases controversial, relationship between cities and tourism and to acquire specific competencies and tools for planning and managing a sustainable tourism development of urban areas.

 The main contents of the workshop are:

-- The global relevance of cities in the contemporary world.
+- The global relevance of cities and of urban tourism investments in the contemporary world.

-- Key principles and issues in tourism urban governance and development.
+- Key principles and issues in tourism urban governance and management.

-- Know and interpret how tourism, culture, and entertainment helped transfrom urban centers during the recent decades.
+- Know and interpret how tourism, culture, and entertainment have transformed urban centers during the recent decades.

-- Identify key characteristics and trends of urban tourism demand.
+- Identify key characteristics and trends of diverse urban tourism segments (supply and demand).

 - Evaluate the impacts of tourism on cities and identify proper respones.

-- Adopt proper methods and strategies to assess and promote the tourism value of urban sites and cultural resources.
+- Adopt proper strategic approaches and tools to assess and promote the tourism potential of cultural assets and creative industries in urban regions.

 - Identify and address relevant tourism segments for specific urban districts.